oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list_item.md

 ### get

-Retrieve a specific shopping list item record.
+Retrieve a specific shopping list line item record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of shopping list item records.
+Retrieve a collection of shopping list line item records.

 {@inheritdoc}

 ### create

-Create a new shopping list item record.
+Create a new shopping list line item record.

 The created record is returned in the response.